3 popular multi-pitch areas for the fall

 Who can't get enough of the climbing summer?

 A brilliant climbing season is coming to an end.
 The summer seemed endless this year, starting with a bang in April and bringing us warm and largely stable weather well into October.
 A real north face summer where we were finally able to tackle many rewarding multi-pitch routes and high walls.
 For all those who still haven't had enough, or want to say a worthy farewell to this magnificent mountain summer, we have selected three popular regions from the Climbers Paradise portfolio, where you can still get in some multi-pitch routes before the first snowfall.
-Our three regions are, of course, exemplary for the diverse offer - a small appetizer, so to speak, to invite you to browse digitally.
+Our three regions are, of course, exemplary of the diverse range on offer - a little appetizer, so to speak, to invite you to browse digitally.

 1. multi-pitch routes in the Tannheimer Tal

 The multi-pitch routes in the Tannheimer Tal - Rote Flüh and Gimpel - resounding mountain names that make multi-pitch hearts beat a little faster.
-And even though the Gimpelhaus is now closed, there are still some rewarding tours on these two showpiece peaks in late fall.
+And even though the Gimpelhaus has now closed, there are still some rewarding tours on these two showpiece peaks in late fall.
 The ascent from Nesselwängle to the Gimpelhaus is manageable at one hour - the further ascent of 40 minutes, for example to the start of the classic "Wirklich oben bist du nie", is easily justifiable.
 With 6 pitches and 160 meters, the tour is manageable.

 Why is the approach particularly worthwhile when the cable car and hut are already closed?
 Well, while it can get a bit crowded on the wall on beautiful summer days, you now have a good chance of enjoying the tour for yourself - including a dream panorama.
 The descent time should be factored into your tour planning.
 A headlamp is a must in your rucksack.